AnarDocs/LibSocWiki/pages/Saul_Alinsky.md

 ---

 **Saul David Alinsky** (1909 - 1972) was a [community
-organizer](Community_Organizing "wikilink"), writer and philosopher.
+organizer](Community_Organizing.md "wikilink"), writer and philosopher.

 ## Life